Leonard E. H. Williams: Postwar career

 After the war, Williams qualified as an accountant and joined the Gas Council as chief internal auditor, then became finance officer of what was then the Cooperative Permanent Society in 1954.
 He stayed with the company for the remainder of his career, rising through the ranks to become chief executive in 1967 and chairman in 1982, by which time it had become the Nationwide Building Society.

 Williams became the best-known and most widely quoted spokesman for the building societies movement as deputy chairman, then chairman, of the Building Societies Association (BSA) from 1977 to 1981.
 He had the uncomfortable task of presiding over the BSA's decision to introduce the highest ever mortgage rate – 15 per cent – but at the same time he was an advocate of dismantling the building society interest rate cartel and the recommended mortgage rate system.
-In 1986, the Nationwide became the first society to take advantage of the opportunities opened up by the Building Societies Act 1986 to broaden out into banking services.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1981 Birthday Honours.In 1986, the Nationwide became the first society to take advantage of the opportunities opened up by the Building Societies Act 1986 to broaden out into banking services.
 The same year the society, by then the third biggest in the league, merged with the seventh largest society, Anglia.
 Williams served as chairman, then president, of the Nationwide Anglia until 1992.
 Among other appointments, he served as chairman of BUPA from 1988 to 1990.
 Under his leadership, Nationwide supported air tattoos and the RAF Benevolent Fund.
 Moreover, Williams was a life member of the RAF Club, of which he also served as a vice-chairman.